UhuruSoftware/openshift.net/documentation/Deploying OpenShift with Windows Support.md

 - Install the Visual C++ Redistributable Packages for Visual Studio 2013.
 You can find it [here](http://www.microsoft.com/en-us/download/details.aspx?id=40784).
 Make sure to download the 'vcredist_x64.exe' version.

-- Install build tools for all versions of Visual Studio. **Please note that the 2008 version of the installer first sets up the 'real' installer in `C:\VS 2008 Shell Redist\Isolated Mode`.
-You will have to run the `vs_shell_isolated.enu` package from there to complete the installation**.
+- Install build tools for all versions of Visual Studio. **Please note that the 2008 version of the installer first sets up the 'real' installer in `C:\VS 2008 Shell Redist\Isolated Mode`. <span style='color:red'>You will have to run the `vs_shell_isolated.enu` package from there to complete the installation**</span>.
 Make sure to keep the filenames of the installers intact (use separate folders when downloading the packages); the installers are sensitive to their filenames being changed.
 You can find them at the following locations:
     - [Microsoft Visual Studio 2013 Shell (Isolated)](http://www.microsoft.com/en-us/download/details.aspx?id=40764)
     - [Microsoft Visual Studio 2012 Shell (Isolated)](http://www.microsoft.com/en-us/download/details.aspx?id=30670)
     - [Microsoft Visual Studio 2010 Shell (Isolated) - ENU](http://www.microsoft.com/en-us/download/details.aspx?id=1366)